aletheon/eleutherios-website/README.md

 #### Disadvantages

 - Creates local partnerships (Service providers cannot create and share policies)
-- Prevents capacity building (Service providers cannot create a non-redundant forum or customer request)
+- Prevents capacity building (Service providers cannot scale their forum or customer request)
 - Impairs livelihoods (Service providers cannot create new businesses or business models)
 - Increases cost of goods and materials, waste and inefficiencies (Service providers cannot manage the entire value chain from supplier to consumer)